 Fig. 1.
-A spectacular hydraulic jump at the end of a spillway (by eFluids.com gallery).
+A typical hydraulic jump with inflow Froude number equal to 5 (by Hager, 1990).

 Typical of the phenomena that he was the first to sketch or describe are the velocity distribution in a vortex, the formation of eddies at abrupt expansions (figure 2), and the hydraulic jump.